1 registered (Michael1965),

 I look back through the sights.
 The vehicle does a U-turn and drives away.

-I hadn’t realized that shooting someone was that easy.
-The easiest thing in the world.
+I hadn’t realized shooting someone was that easy when you're among your friends.
+Easiest thing in the world.

 In Basic I would have the same dream over and over again.
 It wasn’t really a dream, it was what I always saw on the back of my eyelids.
 A brunette in a one piece bathing suit, exiting a pool, over and over.
 I slept in a mud puddle once with that same ten second dream on a reel.